-- Before connecting any wires, determine all wire routes to and from the inverter throughout the RV, vehicle, or boat. - Conductors passing through walls or other structural members must be protected to minimize insulation damage such as chafing, which can be caused by vibration or constant rubbing. - Always check for existing electrical, plumbing, or other areas of potential damage prior to making cuts in structural surfaces or walls. - Make sure all wires have a smooth bend radius and do not become kinked. - Both AC and DC overcurrent protection must be provided as part of the installation.
+- Before connecting any wires, determine all wire routes to and from the inverter throughout the RV, vehicle, or boat. - Conductors passing through walls or other structural members must be protected to minimize insulation damage such as chafing, which can be caused by vibration or constant rubbing. - Always check for existing electrical, plumbing, or other areas of potential damage prior to cutting into structural surfaces or walls. - Make sure all wires have a smooth bend radius and do not become kinked. - Both AC and DC overcurrent protection must be provided as part of the installation. - Do not attempt to use a vehicle metal frame in place of the negative connection or DC ground.
+The inverter requires a reliable negative and ground return path directly to the battery.

-- Do not attempt to use a vehicle metal frame in place of the negative connection or DC ground.
-The inverter requires a reliable negative and ground return path directly to the battery. - DC wires and cables should be tied together with wire ties or electrical tape approximately every 6 inches.
-This helps improve the surge capability and reduces the effects of inductance, which improves the inverter waveform and reduces wear on the inverter's filter capacitors. - Use only copper wires with a minimum temperature rating of 75°C. - To ensure the maximum performance from the inverter, all connections from the battery bank to the inverter should be minimized; the exceptions are the DC overcurrent disconnect in the positive line.
+- DC wires and cables should be tied together with wire ties or electrical tape approximately every 6 inches (15.2 cm).
+This helps improve the surge capability and reduces the effects of inductance, which improves the inverter waveform and reduces wear on the inverter's filter capacitors. - Use only copper wires with a minimum temperature rating of 75°C (167°F). - To ensure maximum performance from the inverter, all connections from the battery bank to the inverter should be minimized (Exception: the DC overcurrent disconnect in the positive line).

-DC Wiring
+2.2 DC Wiring

-This section describes the MMS Series inverter's required DC wire sizes and the recommended disconnect/overcurrent protection, and how to make the DC connections to the inverter and the battery bank.
+This section describes the MMS Series inverter's required DC wire sizes, the recommended disconnect/overcurrent protection, and how to make the DC connections to the inverter and the battery bank.